d0x7/protoc-gen-uuidhelper/cmd/protoc-gen-uuidhelper-go/README.md

 These functions wrap the underlying `[]byte` field accessors and convert to/from `uuid.UUID` automatically.

 > [!NOTE]
-> All method names for repeated fields are suffixed with "UUIDs", even when operating on single elements, for consistent naming.
+> All method names for repeated fields are suffixed with "UUIDs" — even when operating on single elements, for consistent naming.

 ### Example `.proto`